 Staff and Contact Info

-Student Wellness comprises staff members from Counseling Services, Health Promotion, and Student Health.
-All of our staff members are Safe Zone trained.
+All of our Counseling Services and Student Health staff members are Safe Zone trained.
 Meet our team below:

 Bruce G. Lynch, Ph.D., Licensed Psychologist